A02l01/INFEST/README.md

   -w DIR, --write-video DIR Write animations of each leaf to this directory.
                             Default: don't write animations.
   -n INT, --ncpu INT    How many cpus can we use?
 Default 1.
+  -d DPI, --dpi DPI     If writing a video, what resolution should it have?
+Default 300.
+  -s FRAMESTEP, --framestep FRAMESTEP
+                        If writing a video, how many milliseconds should each image be displayed for.
+                        E.g. framestep=100 (default) means 10 images will be displayed per second.
 ```

 #### Output